 Additional examples of chronic procrastination also appear when it comes to other areas of life.
 For example, a chronic procrastinator might postpone going to sleep every day by browsing social media instead, and therefore end up being constantly sleep-deprived.
 Similarly, a chronic procrastinator might, for many years, delay working on a project such as writing a book or starting a business, even though they really want to do it.

-The prevalence of chronic procrastination
+Prevalence of chronic procrastination

 Chronic procrastination is a common problem, which occurs across diverse populations, and which approximately 20% of adults suffer from.
 Furthermore, it is especially common among certain populations, such as college students, where approximately 50% of people suffer from it.

-The dangers of chronic procrastination
+Dangers of chronic procrastination

 The tendency to procrastinate is associated with various issues, such as worse academic performance, worse employment and financial status, worse emotional wellbeing, worse mental health, worse physical health, and a tendency to postpone getting treatment for one’s problems.